LuckyKo/rimworldmods/SocialInteractions/architecture.md

 - **Harmony Patches**: Applies all Harmony patches on startup.
 - **LLM Interaction Logic**:
   - `IsLlmInteractionEnabled`, `IsLlmJobEnabled`: Determine if an interaction/job should use the LLM based on extensive settings.
-  - `GenerateDeepTalkPrompt`: Constructs detailed prompts for the LLM using pawn (traits, mood, genes, skills, etc.) and world data (date, time, weather).
+  - `GenerateDeepTalkPrompt`, `GenerateMonologuePrompt`: Constructs detailed prompts for the LLM using pawn (traits, mood, genes, skills, etc.) and world data (date, time, weather).
-  - `HandleInteraction`, `HandleNonStoppingInteraction`, `HandleJobGiverInteraction`: Entry points for triggering LLM interactions, managing asynchronous calls, parsing responses, and queuing speech bubbles.
+  - `HandleInteraction`, `HandleNonStoppingInteraction`, `HandleJobGiverInteraction`, `HandleMonologue`: Entry points for triggering LLM interactions, managing asynchronous calls, parsing responses, and queuing speech bubbles.
   - `HandleCaughtCheatingInteraction`: A special handler that holds the cheating pawn in place, triggers a specific LLM interaction, and schedules a delayed fight between the pawns.
   - Text utility methods (`WrapText`, `EstimateReadingTime`, `RemoveRichTextTags`, `FormatLlmText`).
 - **Pawn Data Helpers**: Private methods (`GetRelationship`, `GetDislikes`, `GetAfflictions`, etc.) to extract relevant pawn information for prompts.